 (The Sonoma Coast ride turns right on Bittner Road near the top of Joy Road, which reduces the amount of climbing a bit.)

-The best rides around Paso Robles are in the wine country to the west.
+Some of the best rides in San Luis Obispo County are in the wine country to the west of Paso Robles.
 There are three main roads that head west: Nacimiento Lake Drive / Chimney Rock Road, Adelaida Road, Peachy Canyon Road – and you can make a big loop or two smaller loops out of them.
 Then there are a few add-ons.

 The riding is all wonderful – rolling and twisting through beautiful hilly wine country.
 As you ride up and down and around, you pass many vineyards, wineries, and ranches.
 Of all these great roads, the one that you really have to do is Peachy Canyon as it returns to Paso Robles.
 This ride is superb and complex on a beautiful road – it’s, well, peachy.
 It has very little traffic, as do all the roads except Nacimiento Lake Rd.